 In bicycling one uses wheels to keep balance.
 In dancing one uses steps to keep balance.
 All dancers need a good sense of equilibrium, but that is particularly true for the woman partner because she is the one being driven by the man.
 The man leads her by tilting her in the direction he wants her to move.
 How far she moves, however, is decided by her own sense of equilibrium.
 If she steps not exactly where she should to keep her balance, she will fall.
 A falling woman relies on the man for her stability, thus becomes heavy.
 The man may not mind if the woman occasionally holds on to him for balance, but if she hangs on him all the time and grabs him tightly in every move and turn, that could be quite burdensome.
 A woman must know that maintaining her own balance is the key for her to be light in the dance.
 Some women habitually rely on the man for balance, as a result their sense of equilibrium fails to improve.

-For her to be light in dancing the motivity of her movements should come from herself rather than him, that is, she should not rely on the man to move her but should activate herself.
+For her to be light in dancing the motivity of her movements should come from herself rather than him, that is, she should activate herself instead of relying on the man to move her.
 An experienced woman does so by pushing with her standing leg in the direction she is led to go.
 Like a self-propelled mower, she moves by herself, thus is light.
-Novice women often rely on the man to move them, and due to their inadequate dancing skills they often move in hesitance, or hold on to the man tightly in their movements, thus become heavy.
-On the other hand, some women dance too aggressively that feels like they are leading or doing their own dance.
-Women need to be both motivated and agreeable, proactive and obedient at the same time in order to remain light and one with the man in the dance.
+Novice women, on the contrary, rely on the man to move them, and due to their inadequate dancing skills they often move in hesitance, or hold on to the man tightly with their arms and hands to help with the movements, thus become heavy.
+On the other hand, some women dance so aggressively that feels like they are leading or doing their own dance.
+In order to remain light in the dance, women need to be both motivated and obedient, proactive while being totally agreeable with their partners.
 (See Women's Walk in Tango.)

 The man, on the other hand, should not put pressure on the woman's waist, as that would restricte her movements.
 A tall man should use his stomach rather than chest to lead a short woman and not bend his torso to add pressure on her since that could cause her to bend backwards if she does not have a strong back.
 As her strength and balance improve, she may sustain more pressure, lean more on the man to expand her movement possibility, or even want him to hold her on her waist.
-Men often see experienced dancers dance this way or that way and some may try to imitate before their partner is ready.
+Men often see experienced dancers dance this way or that way, and some may try to imitate before their partner is ready.
 Keep in mind that tango can be danced in many ways.
 One should choose a way that suits the ability of one's partner.
+(See Why Women Fail to Do Cruzada.)

 March 25, 2012